 With each complete charge cycle, the capacity of a lithium-ion battery diminishes slightly.
 For this reason, the total number of charge cycles that a battery has undergone is an important indicator of the battery's current health status.
-The number can be found in the body worn system report.
+The number is available in the body worn system.